mcelep/blog/automated-networkpolicy-generation/README.md

 - Only TCP traffic is analysed.
 There's a NetworkPolicy for DNS generated but there will be no other UDP based NetworkPolicies created.

+- Running tcpdump requires some elevated privileges.
+In an environment/cluster where NetworkPolicies would be enforced, the chances are that you can't get those elevated privileges.
+We think, however,  that the concept/scripts provided in this blog post could be beneficial in some use cases such as COTS(commercial off-the-shelf) software for Kubernetes.
+In a COTS software on Kubernetes scenario, a Vendor could benefit from generating NetworkPolicies in a cluster that is not very restrictive from a security perspective.
+Generated NetworkPolicies could then be provided as a template to the software vendors' customers.

-Feel free to extend these scripts to cover more use cases.
+Feel free to extend these scripts to cover more use cases :)